You may have noticed I’ve been a little quiet on my social media channels over the past couple of weeks.

 I wanted to murder my shoes.

 Dave continued the walk and made it to the sea three days later.
+He told me those days were some of the best of any hike he’d done.
 I holed up in nearby Carlisle and tended to my feet and pride.

 I’ve spent the past ten days unsuccessfully attempting to overcome my shame and embarrassment.
 It’s rare for something like this to beat me.
 I love physical challenges and leaving comfort zones and didn’t I scale a freaking volcano last month?